 No matter if it’s something serious, or just a case of mild acne, people eventually become desperate and reach out for any treatment under the sky - and that includes ineffective, ludicrous and even dangerous treatments.

-One of those so-called "miracle cures" that people who suffer from acne frequently reach out for is accutane, also known as isotretinoin.
+One of those so-called "miracle cures" that people who suffer from acne frequently reach out for is isotretinoin, brand name accutane.
 Usually reserved for the treatment of severe acne, accutane is a long-term medication that culminates with smooth, young looking baby skin, even in cases where deep scars and large cysts were once the norm.
 However, can accutane be used for mild acne?
 Should it?
 Let us find out.

 Isotretinoin (colloquially accutane) is in a class of medicines called retinoids, which are structurally similar to Vitamin A. But the power of isotretinoin lies in its ability to alter DNA transcription in very specific ways which affect the formation of acne.